“One of the best big bands in Canada” – Kodi Hutchinson, A Time for Jazz, CKUA Radio

 Prime Time is made up of 20 musicians and includes five saxophones, four trombones, five trumpets, one piano, one bass, one drummer, one percussionist, one vocalist and one conductor.

-The current Prime Time lineup: Band members: Richard Harding, Eric Friedenberg, Pat Belliveau, Keith O’Rourke and Jim Murray, Leanne Paisley, Andre Wickenheiser, Beth Lane, Al Muirhead and Dave Jones on trumpets and flugelhorns; Brian Walley, Dave Reid, Mark Harding and Paul Toutant on trombones, Derek Stoll on piano, Kai Poscente on bass, John deWaal on drums, Bob Fenske on percussion, and vocalist Deanne Matley.
+The current Prime Time lineup: Band members: Richard Harding, Eric Friedenberg, Pat Belliveau, Keith O’Rourke and Jim Murray, Leanne Paisley, Andre Wickenheiser, Al Muirhead and Dave Jones on trumpets and flugelhorns; Brian Walley, Dave Reid, Mark Harding and Paul Toutant on trombones, Derek Stoll on piano, Kai Poscente on bass, John deWaal on drums, Bob Fenske on percussion, and vocalist Deanne Matley.

 The high quality of Prime Time’s musicianship makes world class jazz stars, such as bandleader/trumpeter Doc Severinsen, trumpeter Jens Lindemann, saxophonist PJ Perry, trombonist Al Kay and pianist/bandleader Tommy Banks, eager to come and perform with the band.

 Calgary’s Ironwood Stage & Grill, a venue with an international reputation for its presentation of live music, was receptive to having a band on Saturday afternoons, Dave Jones says.
 “Within six months we had developed an audience and the concerts started paying for themselves.”